Ilfaust-Rembrandt/Symphonia-of-the-Stars/content/Symphonia of the Stars/World/Story/Key Characters.md

 He is a black haired man that looks like he is in his early 30s, his eyes are droopy and soft, and the circles under his eyes are visible and dark, he is a lanky character, being 6 foot 5 (198 cm).
 He wears a black trench coat above a black three piece suit, his messy hair always covered under a black fedora with a white band around it, he wears a gold monocle and always carries a briefcase around.

-His Pathway is that of the Snake, Ophiuchus, and his unique skill is unknown, due to the nature of Daniel being solitary, however just like Director Zero, there are hearsay of his Unique Skill;
+His Pathway is that of the Snake, [[Pathway of the Serpent, Ophiuchus Constellation|Ophiuchus]], and his unique skill is unknown, due to the nature of Daniel being solitary, however just like Director Zero, there are hearsay of his Unique Skill;

 White Tiger, Byakko (★): Some say Daniel has a pet cat around him, rumors say this cat can transform into a large white furred tiger that devours everything in a single gulp, and potentially merge with Daniel.